MicrosoftDocs/win32/desktop-src/LearnWin32/painting-the-window.md

 ---
 title: Painting the Window
-description: You've created your window.
+description: Youve created your window.
 Now you want to show something inside it.
 In Windows terminology, this is called painting the window.
-To mix metaphors, a window is a blank canvas, waiting for you to fill it. ms.assetid: 'db97a4c9-7592-42d1-a5de-9c468169eefc'
+To mix metaphors, a window is a blank canvas, waiting for you to fill it. ms.assetid: db97a4c9-7592-42d1-a5de-9c468169eefc ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Painting the Window